-- 6. No framework agreement contracts with a value up to £25,000 - 6.1.
-Where the relevant Senior Officer estimates at the beginning of the procurement the contract value up to £25,000, the relevant Senior Officer should seek to obtain best value, which for the purpose of this Contract Procedure Rule means using an existing corporate contract or seeking one or more quotes. - 6.2.
-If the expenditure has been approved in estimates and any necessary financial or other approvals have been obtained, the relevant Senior Officer may proceed with the contract. - 7.
-No framework agreement contracts with a value between £25,000 and £100,000 - 7.1.
-Where the relevant Senior Officer estimates at the beginning of the procurement that the contract value is between £25,000 and £100,000 three written quotations shall be sought wherever possible, which should include at least one from a local contractor based in the Council's area.
-This should be done through the eTS, but may be by letter, e-mail or some other mechanism by which the price can be evidenced before a purchase decision is taken.
+- 6. No framework agreement contracts with a value up to £30,000 - 6.1.
+Where the Senior Officer estimates at the beginning of the procurement the contract value up to £30,000, the Senior Officer should seek to obtain best value, which for the purpose of this Contract Procedure Rule means using an existing corporate contract or seeking one or more quotes. - 6.2.
+If the Senior Officer decides to advertise the procurement rather than use existing corporate contract or seek one or more quotes, the Senior Officer must publish a Below-Threshold Tender Notice on the Central Digital Platform. - 6.3.
+If the expenditure has been approved in estimates and any necessary financial or other approvals have been obtained, the Senior Officer may proceed with the contract. - 7.
+No framework agreement contracts with a value between £30,000 and Procurement Legislation Thresholds

+7.1.
+Financial thresholds

+Where the Senior Officer estimates at the beginning of the procurement that the contract value is between £30,000 and the relevant Procurement Legislation Threshold.